ivanjrt/intune-Android-Enrollment/Corporate-owned devices with work profile.md

 * Corporate-owned devices with work profile
 ![image](https://user-images.githubusercontent.com/44326428/178164619-f1fa605d-a16b-400c-a6f1-f721989cc3f5.png)

 For this type of profile a token(s) needs to be created (where it will have an expirity date).
-(Similar to Kiosk but this will will have an owner)
+(Similar to Bring your own Device, but this time the owner is the Tenant)<br/>
 ![image](https://user-images.githubusercontent.com/44326428/178164665-d8796314-0630-4c12-a5b5-19f1932c8e0a.png)<br/>
 ![image](https://user-images.githubusercontent.com/44326428/178164725-4b3afa3c-7d51-46be-a916-50f167e0f568.png)<br/>